elliotjreed/elliotjreed/cv.md

 - Developed websites and internal systems in PHP, Python, MySQL, and frontend technologies;
 - Designed and implemented several Magento-based e-commerce websites;
 - Managed Google and Facebook PPC advertising, and multi-channel content;
-- Managed customer service, warehouse, and administrative teams, and budgets and external suppliers.
+- Managed customer service, warehouse, and administrative teams, budgets, and external suppliers.

 ## Education